genial-framework/Cryptography/README.md

 ---------------------
 Cryptography component by Genial Framework.

-> If you looking to be a dedicated contributor please
+> If you looking to be a dedicated contributor please <br />
 > send an email to nenglish0820@outlook.com.

 ## Installation